Ecomuseum: Development

 Thus, ecomuseums differ from mainstream museums in significant ways:

 First by creating a new sense of place.
 An ecomuseum consists of a specific geographic area, either rural or urban.
 It is not just a building that displays valued items even though communities often have a facility or defined space that serves as an information and activities center.
 For example, the Écomusée du fier monde in Montreal’s Centre-Sud has converted a large former public bath to hold its exhibitions and other cultural or community activities and to house ecomuseum offices.

 The second way ecomuseums differed from traditional museums is in the role of the people who live in the area and share a common culture.
 Residents define the community’s collections, not outside experts, and take responsibility for their care.

 Collections include intangible heritage such as traditional lifestyles, local skills and oral history, shared experiences and values, as well as tangible heritage such as important sites and buildings and archival materials.
 Usually collections are not gathered together inside a museum building but held in situ.
 Community members learn the proper ways of taking care of objects and ways for developing schematic exhibitions and activities through various workshops and internship opportunities.

-The ecomuseum concept was promoted in North America through the efforts of René Rivard, a Canadian museologist, and Pierre Mayrand, a professor at the University of Quebec in Montreal who helped the people of 12 villages located in a remote area of south-eastern Quebec to create the Haute-Beauce Ecomuseum.
+The ecomuseum concept was promoted in North America through the efforts of René Rivard, a Canadian museologist, and Pierre Mayrand, a professor at the Université du Québec à Montréal who helped the people of 12 villages located in a remote area of south-eastern Quebec to create the Haute-Beauce Ecomuseum.